wiztemple/frontend-accessiblity-test/README.md

 - **Netlify Deployment**: [Dog Catalog on Netlify](https://frontend-accessibility.netlify.app/)

 ## Development Environment
+This application was developed and tested on a MacBook.
+It was also tested using both the **Lighthouse Chrome extension** and **Axe DevTools** to ensure it complies with **WCAG 2.2 accessibility standards.**

-This application has been developed and tested on a MacBook.
-If you encounter any platform-specific issues (e.g., with dependencies or configurations), please consider checking for compatibility on your operating system and environment.
-Feel free to open an issue in the repository if further support is needed.
+If you encounter any platform-specific issues, please consider checking compatibility on your system.
+Feel free to open an issue in the repository for further assistance.

 ## Instructions for Building and Running the Application`